ryanrodemoyer/git-evangelism/outline.md

     * Remote
       * list all remotes in the repository
         `git remote -v`
+    * Log
+      * show pretty print graph of commits in your repository
+         `git log --decorate --oneline --graph`
+      * show pretty print graph of commits __and stashes__ in your repository
+         `git log --decorate --oneline --graph --all`
 * Git RefLog
    * Find a reference to recently created/discarded commits.
 Useful if you happen to rebase away a commit and then find a need for it.
      `git reflog`